arush-gupta/arush-gupta.github.io/_pages/about.md

   - /about.html
 ---
 Hi there!
 Thank you for visiting my webpage.
-This page is under construction but for more information on my projects, my academic CV can be found [here](https://arush-gupta.github.io/cv/).
+This page is under construction.

 <!---
+but for more information on my projects, my academic CV can be found [here](https://arush-gupta.github.io/cv/).
 **Who I am:** A recent engineering graduate in search for meaningful problems to solve.

 **What I want to do:**